The 250k vs 500k pots dilemma is one that often poses a challenge for guitar players.

 Single coil pickups can sometimes sound very bright and piercing, so these pickups are often paired with 250k pots (Fig 1) to allow more high frequencies to escape.

 The two coils in a humbucker pickup cancel out many high frequencies because of phase cancellation caused by the closeness of the two coils.
-This makes a humbucker sound very warm, compared to a single coil, and these are often paired with a 500k pot (Fig 2) that will preserve more of the high end that remains.
+This makes a humbucker sound very warm, compared to a single coil.
+These are often paired with a 500k pot (Fig 2) that will preserve more of the high end that remains.

 You can customize your own tone and make it brighter or warmer by trying different pot values.
 There are many values available besides the standards and changing the value of either the Volume or the Tone will alter the overall sound of your guitar.